-- Please keep in mind that the space in the Testing Services computer lab is limited which requires that appointments be accepted on a first-come, first-served basis.
+- Please keep in mind that the space in the Testing Services computer lab is limited which requires that appointments be accepted on a first-come, first-serve basis.

 - We can provide a “reduced distraction” testing environment, but not a “distraction free” one.